Mburu-Elvis/Mburu-Elvis/README.md

-- 👋 Hi, I’m @Mburu-Elvis
+- 👋 Hi, I’m Elvis Mburu
 - 👀 I’m a software developer - Java, Python and C
 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m also creating projects in datascience using Python.